 Service learning is designed to enhance a student's civic and societal awareness by combining academic instruction, purposeful service, and critical reflection.
 Service learning assists students in thinking broadly about a particular subject area and can often help students define career interests.
-Current offerings include such things as coaching and student teaching.
+Current offerings include EE 197, coaching, and student teaching.
 Service credits are awarded at approximately 67 hours per credit.
-Some service learning opportunities are embedded in academic courses, such as health, psychology, and leadership, where service is done through a component of the course outlined in a syllabus.
-Students may also participate in the service learning program through college sponsored service trips by registering for Experiential Education 100.
+Some service learning opportunities are embedded in academic courses, such as religion, health, psychology, and leadership, where service is done through a component of the course outlined in a syllabus.
+Students may also participate in the service learning program through college-sponsored service by registering for EE 100.
 To qualify for off campus service learning projects students must be in good academic and disciplinary standing.